 The Comprehensive Shoreland Protection Act, recently revised, is intended to protect the shorelines of great ponds and larger streams.
 As of April 1, 2008 the Ashuelot River in its entirety will be covered by the CSPA.
+The act alone, however does not guarantee that its guidelines will be followed by the thousands of land owners that if affects.
 The Town should initiate a public education campaign, aimed particularly at waterfront owners, regarding the Shoreland Protection Act, the importance of septic system maintenance, best management practices for lawn maintenance and the importance of leaving natural vegetation along the shoreline.